erigontech/erigon/docs/datastream/datastream.md

 * EffectiveGasPricePercentage: Only available for ForkIDs >= 5, 0 in other ForkIDs.

+* IntermediateStateRoot:

-* IntermediateStateRoot: (Only for ForkIDs < 7) is the resulting SR_A of the TX execution, previous to storing it in the system SC and so getting a new SR_B.
+   - ForkIDs < 7: is the resulting SR_A of the TX execution, previous to storing it in the system SC and so getting a new SR_B.

+   - ForkIDs >= 7: 0x0..0, unused

 ### UpdateGER